 - Link to jetbrains.org

 The success of any open source project depends on the number of people who use the product and contribute back to the project.
 By linking to jetbrains.org, you can increase the chances of a new user or contributor finding out about the project and joining the community.
 If you're as excited about IntelliJ IDEA Community Edition as we are, show it by linking to us.
-You can use the IntelliJ IDEA logo and banner generator to create a banner that you like the most and put it on your website!

 - Promote IntelliJ Platform and IntelliJ IDEA Community Edition

 Help promote the platform and IDE by using your blog, Twitter, Facebook, or submitting an article to your favorite local magazine.
 If you are a member of a different open source community, why not mention IntelliJ IDEA on their discussion forums or at conferences?
 If you love IntelliJ IDEA, don't hold back - speak up!
 The more developers use IntelliJ IDEA, the more bugs will be caught, the more plug-ins will be written, the more visible the project, and the more benefits the community will get!

 Help Others Learn

 We're always looking for new articles about IntelliJ IDEA features as well as documentation about IntelliJ APIs.
 You can write different types of documents including tutorials, how-tos, sample applications, or just share your experience with the IDE or the platform.
 You can publish your document on your website or blog, or submit it to us for review.
 If we think it's valuable for the community at large, we'll publish it on JetBrains.com.
 You can also cooperate with the JetBrains documentation team to create help pages and you can update the IntelliJ page on Wikipedia.